 The Role Of Health Care In The 2020 Election

-Published: Mar 18, 2020
+Published: Dec 01, 2020

 Methodology of AP VoteCast

 AP VoteCast is a survey of American voters conducted by NORC at the University of Chicago.
-Interviews begin six days before the day of the primary election or caucus in each state, and are conducted until polls close in the state.
+Interviews begin six days before the day of the primary election or caucus in each state, and seven days before the general election, and are conducted until polls close in the state.
 Interviews are conducted both online and by telephone (landline and cell) in English and Spanish.
 All states include a probability-based sample of voters drawn from Catalist LLC’s registered voter database and matched to a registered voter database maintained by L2, which provides additional phone numbers for voter records.
 For some states, the probability sample is supplemented with online interviews with self-identified registered voters selected from non-probability online panels managed by Lucid or Dynata

 Weighting involved multiple stages and are done separately for the probability sample and the nonprobability sample (when applicable).
 First, the probability-base sample is weighted to adjust for disproportional nonresponse.
 Then these weights are adjusted to population totals of registered voters in each state using a combination of the 2018 CPS Voter Supplement, the 2018 Census Bureau’s ACS, and the Catalist voter file.
 For the nonprobability sample, the respondents receive a calibration weight to ensure the nonprobability sample is similar to the probability-based sample on key demographic variables such as ideology.
 All respondents are then weighted to improve estimates for sub-state geographic regions using a small area model.
 Finally, the survey results are weighted to the actual vote count following the completion of the election.

 Numbers of interviews in each state and margins of sampling error (adjusted for design effects) are shown in the table below.
 For subgroups, the margin of sampling is higher.

 More details about the AP VoteCast methodology can be found here.